ethereum/ethereum-org-website/src/content/contributing/index.md

 1. Join our [Discord server](https://discord.gg/E8dET2ux8y).
 2. Paste a link to your contribution in the #poaps-🏆 channel.
-3. Wait for a member of our team to send you a link to your minted POAP.
+3. Wait for a member of our team to send you a link to your POAP.
 4. Claim your POAP!

 ## Contributors {#contributors}